 Galapagos Shore Birds

 Many resident shore birds of the Galapagos are now sufficiently different from mainland species to have been awarded and endemic subspecies status by taxonomists.
 Only one has been given a full species status: the endemic lava heron.
-Like our fan page, and get new updates on the different species of this pristine place.
-If you want to live it and see it by yourself, ask one of our Galapagos Expert

 This species is able to open crab shells with their strong beaks and eat the contents.
 They make their living in the inter-tidal zone, feeding on crustaceans and molluscs.
 These birds are best seen in Genovesa, Marchena, San Cristobal, and Española Islands.